View Nepal in Detail

 Travel Insurance

-It is highly recommended to have travel insurance while trekking Mardi Himal.
+It is highly recommended to have travel insurance while trekking in Mardi Himal.
+You will have the coverage of 3000m to 4000m above sea level.

 Your insurance should cover: